paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 (5) Notwithstanding paragraph (1), a special contribution for past service as a Foreign Service criminal investigator/inspector of the Office of the Inspector General, Agency for International Development which would have been creditable toward retirement under either section 8336(c) or 8412(d) of title 5, and for which a special contribution has not been made shall be equal to the difference between the amount actually contributed pursuant to either this section or [section 4071e of this title](./chapter-052-foreign-service.md#section-4071e) and the amount that should have been contributed pursuant to either section 8334 or 8422 of title 5.

-(6) Subject to paragraph (4) and subsection (h) of this section, for purposes of applying this subsection with respect to prior service as a special agent, the percentages of basic pay set forth in [section 8334(c) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8334/c&num=0&edition=prelim), with respect to a law enforcement officer, shall apply instead of the percentages set forth in paragraph (1).
+(6) Subject to paragraph (4) and subsection (h), for purposes of applying this subsection with respect to prior service as a special agent, the percentages of basic pay set forth in [section 8334(c) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section8334/c&num=0&edition=prelim), with respect to a law enforcement officer, shall apply instead of the percentages set forth in paragraph (1).

 **(e) Contribution for military or naval service**